cebartling-lifetime/local-dev-environments-presentation/README.md

 # local-dev-environments-presentation
 Presentation on local development environments given by Christopher Bartling on September 24, 2025 for the Developer Deep Dives meetup.

+## Getting Started

+1. Clone the repository
+2. Run `npm install` to install dependencies
+3. Run `npm run dev` to start the development server

+## Scripts

+The following npm scripts are available:

+- `npm run dev` - Start the development server using Vite
+- `npm run build` - Build the presentation for production using Vite
+- `npm run preview` - Preview the production build locally on port 5173

 ## About Reveal.js

 This presentation is built using [Reveal.js](https://revealjs.com/), a modern HTML presentation framework that creates beautiful, interactive slide decks for the web.
 Reveal.js offers: